Ollie Wines

 Oliver Wines (born 7 October 1994) is a professional Australian rules footballer playing for the Port Adelaide Football Club in the Australian Football League (AFL).
-Wines received a nomination for the 2013 AFL Rising Star award in Round 1 of the 2013 season, his debut match.
-He served as Port Adelaide co-captain in the 2019 season.
-Wines' standout 2021 season earned him a Brownlow Medal, polling a then record-equalling 36 votes (a record shared with Dustin Martin's 2017 tally).
+Wines served as Port Adelaide co-captain in the 2019 season.
+In 2021, he won a Brownlow Medal, polling a then record-equalling 36 votes, and won selection in the 2021 All-Australian team and the John Cahill Medal.

 Early life

 Wines played his junior football at the Echuca Football Club and for the Bendigo Pioneers in the TAC Cup before being drafted by Port Adelaide in the 2012 AFL draft.
 Wines attended Goulburn Valley Grammar School, in Shepparton.
 Wines' great uncle was Clinton Wines, who played 39 games for during the 1940s, including the 1945 VFL premiership.
-As a kid, Wines would often call into Rex Hunt's talk back radio show on 3AW where he would ask questions about Andrew Walker's statistics.
+As a boy, Wines would often call into Rex Hunt's talk back radio show on 3AW where he would ask questions about Andrew Walker's statistics.